-In the current context of increasing forest fires in Western Canada, this National Clean Air Day is of great importance.
-Celebrated annually in Canada on June 8, the primary goal is to remind people of the impact of air quality on the health of everyone, as well as on the general environment and the economy.
+In the current context where there are forest fires again in Western Canada, this National Clean Air Day takes on great importance.
+Celebrated annually in Canada on the first Wednesday of June, as part of Canadian Environment Week, the primary goal is to remind people of the impact of air quality on the health of everyone, as well as on the general environment and the economy.

 Based on the most recent data, impacts of fire are recognized on lung health, cancer development, heart health, mental health and pregnant women.
 Regardless of the health status of each individual, it is important to pay attention to the warning systems that provide indications and scales of measurement.
 Scientists would like to improve the effectiveness of these systems to make the data more accessible and understandable to the population.